jamesturk/scrapeghost/docs/usage.md

     b.
 Custom postprocessors can also execute here.

-You can modify nearly any part of the request lifecycle to suit your needs.
+You can modify nearly any part of the process to suit your needs.
 (See [Customization](#customization) for more details.)

 ### Auto-splitting

-While the request lifecycle above covers most cases, there is one special case that is worth mentioning.
+While the flow above covers most cases, there is one special case that is worth mentioning.

 If you set the `auto_split_length` parameter to a positive integer, the HTML will be split into multiple requests where each request aims to be no larger than `auto_split_length` tokens.